Eris (dwarf planet): Surface and atmosphere

-Unlike the somewhat reddish Pluto and Triton, Eris appears almost white.
+Unlike the somewhat reddish and variegated surfaces of Pluto and Triton, the surface of Eris appears almost white and uniform.
 Pluto's reddish color is thought to be due to deposits of tholins on its surface, and where these deposits darken the surface, the lower albedo leads to higher temperatures and the evaporation of methane deposits.
 In contrast, Eris is far enough from the Sun that methane can condense onto its surface even where the albedo is low.
 The condensation of methane uniformly over the surface reduces any albedo contrasts and would cover up any deposits of red tholins.
+This methane sublimation and condensation cycle could produce bladed terrain on Eris, similar to those on Pluto.
+Alternatively, Eris's surface could be refreshed through radiogenic convection of a global methane and nitrogen ice glacier, similar to Pluto's Sputnik Planitia.
+Spectroscopic observations by the JWST support the idea that Eris's surface is continually refreshing, as no signs of ethane, a byproduct of radiolyzed methane, were detected on Eris's surface.